Scott-Mowry/MyBackyard-Web/README.md

 # My Backyard USA Web Application

 My Backyard USA is a web platform that connects users with local businesses and services in their area.
 The application provides a seamless experience for users to discover, interact with, and subscribe to premium features that enhance their local business discovery experience.
+The application is available as both a web platform and native mobile apps for iOS and Android, built using Quasar Framework with Capacitor for native mobile capabilities.

 ## Features

+### Cross-Platform Support

+- Web application
+- iOS native app (via Quasar/Capacitor)
+- Android native app (via Quasar/Capacitor)
+- Shared codebase using Quasar Framework
+- Native device features integration
+- Single codebase for all platforms

 ### User Management